 Alaska Senior Residents

-If at any time a PID card holder is no longer a resident of the State of Alaska, their PID card is immediately void.
+If at any time a senior resident card holder is no longer a resident of the State of Alaska, their card is immediately void.

-The following situations disqualify applicants from receiving the PID; there may be others:
+The following situations disqualify applicants from receiving the senior resident card; there may be others:

 - Having a resident hunting/fishing license in another state.

 - Being registered to vote in another state.

 - Receiving a tax break on property tax in another state (homestead exemption).

 - Receiving benefits under a claim of residency in another state, territory, or country.

 The number printed on your card should be used in lieu of a sport fishing, hunting and trapping license number in all instances where a license number is required (e.g., draw applications, resident big game tags, harvest tickets, etc.).
 Holders of senior resident card must still obtain permits and harvest cards to participate in any personal use fisheries and hunts that require a permit.
 Alaska senior residents planning to sportfish for species with annual limits must obtain a free Sport Fishing Harvest Record Card (PDF 282 kB), available online, at license vendors, and at Fish and Game offices, in order to record their harvest of those fish.